 The fund has since expanded to support at-home education efforts and necessary technology for students, child care facilities serving essential workers, and grassroots efforts to keep the public informed, safe and cared for.
 It also supports one-time microgrants for individuals facing extreme hardship who do not qualify for unemployment assistance.

-Dozens of corporate and foundation partners, individual and family gifts, and individual and business fundraisers have raised more than $33 million for the COVID-19 fund.
-This includes $10 million from Oakland County executive and board of commissioners to support the creation of the Oakland Together Community Response and Recovery Fund.
+Dozens of corporate and foundation partners, individual and family gifts, and individual and business fundraisers have raised more than $37 million for the COVID-19 fund.
+This includes more than $17.5 million from Oakland County for three grant opportunities.
+One project was the creation of the Oakland Together Community Response and Recovery Fund.
 This fund supports nonprofits serving residents of the county.

-As of the end of July, United Way had awarded about 600 grants to local organizations, schools and groups.
+As of the end of March 2021, United Way had awarded more than 1,000 grants to local organizations, schools and groups.

 Explore the map below to see how United Way’s COVID-19 fund is making an impact in our region.